 Amnesia Haze – induces euphoria and sense of excitement.

-Lavender – It is high in CBD and induces a sense of happiness and well-being.
+Lavender – induces a sense of happiness and well-being.

 LA Confidential - known for “couch-lock”, evokes stimulation and creativity.
 Users fees lazy, happy and relaxed.